Dom88Finch/DS_portfolio/README.md

 - Working with Big Data - Data warehousing using SQL, Hadoop.

 - Use different strategies and incorperate alternative data sources to predict stock prices.
+- Backtesting algorithms to ensure it picks stocks and produces a profit.

 Create a Website Blog/Twitter account Bot that posts weekly predictions of stock price movements for 10 highest profitable stocks movements.

-Aim: To be able to predict 5% stock price movement each week consistently
+## Aim: To be able to predict 5% stock price movement each week consistently

- # Backtesting algorithm to ensure it picks stocks and produces a profit.

  Learning objectives and software
- # Finance basics - Fundamental analysis, Technical Analysis
+  - Finance basics - Fundamental analysis, Technical Analysis
- # Best investments strategies (short and long term)
+  - Best investments strategies (short and long term)
- #